 Select Manage Jenkins and then Configure Global Security.
 Select the Enable security flag.
 The easiest way is to use Jenkins own user database.
 Create at least the user "Anonymous" with read access.
 Also create entries for the users you want to add in the next step.

 On the login page, select Create an account to create the users you just gave access.

 Go to Manage Jenkins, Manage and Assign Roles and then Assign Roles to grant the newly created user additional access rights.

-to define access restrictions in detail.
+Navigate to Manage Roles to define access restrictions in detail.

 Pattern is a regex value of the job name.

 The following grants unregistered users read-only access to your build jobs that start with the